-Recent stories of travel chaos have sadly discouraged many people from getting out after years of being held back due to Covid.
+Travel chaos over the last couple of years has sadly discouraged many people from getting out after years of being held back due to COVID-19.
 The stories of lost luggage and crowded sites have deterred even more people.
-If everything else is lined up in favor of traveling, no situation should not keep you from heading on a long-overdue adventure.
+This year is shaping up to be the busiest ever on record.
+If everything else is lined up in favor of traveling, no situation should keep you from heading on a long-overdue adventure.

-First, remember though the stories sound awful, most flights are still taking off on time, and most people's luggage are getting to their destinations.
+First, remember, though the stories sound awful, most flights are still taking off on time, and most people's luggage is getting to their destinations.
 Second, life is too short to keep putting off what brings you joy and excitement.
 What next year brings is unknown, and if you are ready to go now, then do it.
 Travel always comes with some risk and potential chaos, but learning how to mitigate those risks is vital.
-These tips provide you with every chance of success and give you as much control as possible.
+These Top 25 Tips for Traveling Abroad provide you with every chance of success and give you as much control as possible.
 It has worked for us for years.

-Another reason we pulled this together is people ask us how our travel is stress-free and always seems perfect.
+Another reason we pulled this together is people ask us how our travel is so stress-free and always seems perfect.
 That isn't entirely true, as many crazy moments and problems arise during our travels for the blog and our personal lives.
-We have always handled these events gracefully and with a gowith-the-flow attitude.
-One way we continue to have success is by following the 25 Tips to reduce travel stress.
+We have always handled these events gracefully and with a go-with-the-flow attitude.
+One way we continue to be successful is by following the 25 Tips to reduce travel stress.
 Some are easy, and some will take practice.
-Our goal here is to provide you with the tools and inspiration to return on the road.
+Our goal here is to provide you with the tools and inspiration to make your travel dreams a reality.